nais/doc/persistence/postgres.md

 You can provision and configure [Postgres](https://www.postgresql.org/) through [`nais.yaml`](../nais-application/manifest.md).

+When you deploy your application with database config, NAIS will ensure the database exists in a [Google Cloud SQL instance](https://cloud.google.com/sql) with the specified [Postgres](https://cloud.google.com/sql/docs/postgres/) version, and configure the application with means to connect to it.

 {% hint style="tip" %}
 This feature is only available in GCP clusters.
 {% endhint %}

-Below is an example of the minimal configuration needed:
+Below is an example of the minimal configuration needed.
+See all configuration options in the [nais.yaml reference](../nais-application/manifest.md).

 ``` yaml
 ...